no collateral required*

 Small business loans allow you to stay competitive despite the looming threats of seasonality and sudden expenses.
 You can make upgrades so they can be finished when customer interest peaks.
 If a cost arises during one such period, you can act quickly even when business is slow.

-Also, compared to other industries, hotels may be less likely to run into problems when repaying debt.
-When deciding the right time to apply, they can look at their current reservations as well as reservations from the same period last year.
+Compared to other industries, hotels may be less likely to run into problems when repaying debt.
+When deciding the right time to apply, they can look at their current reservations and reservations from the same period last year.

 Lastly, it’s crucial to note that business loans for hotels do not require entirely consistent cash flow.
 You can still get approved for most of the products mentioned above even if revenue tends to fluctuate month-to-month.